a-subhani/CodeLab-II-Python-2023/Chapter 1-Python Refresher/README.md

 &nbsp;
 &nbsp;
 ### Exercise III: Arrows
-Write a Python program to print the asterisk pattern shown below
+Write a Python program to print the asterisk pattern shown below ( hint : Use print statements)

 ```
      *